 It’s been a busy year for Scott Adkins, THE DEBT COLLECTOR is his third film to come out, following THE ACCIDENT MAN and INCOMING.
 It’s also his fourth collaboration with director Jesse V. Johnson, THE ACCIDENT MAN being their most recent.

 French (Scott Adkins) is a great martial arts instructor, but a lousy businessman.
 His dojo is going broke and so is he.
-He gets a job working as a collector for Tommy (Vladimir Kulich THE EQUALIZER, LIVE EVIL) and is paired up with veteran collector Sue (Louis Mandylor BATTLE DRONE, HOTEL OF THE DAMNED).
+He gets a job working as a collector for Tommy (Vladimir Kulich THE EQUALIZER, LIVE EVIL) and is paired up with veteran collector Sue (Louis Mandylor BATTLE DRONE, THE MERCENARY).

 Things go well, if somewhat violently for the duo at first.
 But then Tommy gets an offer from Barbosa (Tony Todd WORTH, WEST OF HELL) to find an employee who’s been stealing from him.
 He hires them out to take care of it and they soon find themselves in dark and dangerous circumstances.